softwaresaved/automated_testing/README.md

 We might think that we are now done, but there is one further complication with our data that we need to address.

-EPCC's oncology project found that their regression tests failed when they ran their code on HECToR.
+EPCC's oncology project found that their regression tests failed when they ran their code on the HECToR super-computer.
 Investigation showed that this arose due to their floating point calculations giving subtly different results when run on their development machine compared to when they were run on HECToR.

 To see why these differences arose, look at this Python example.